litprog/litprog/lit/12_technical_pitch.md

 For now we will completely ignore the output as pdf/html tables, footnotes, images or anything else.

 Of course we have a chicken and egg problem here, so to bootstrap the program the python files will have to be implemented in a non LitProg form.
 For development the easiest python files to work are the ones in the `src/` directory.
 Using `source activate` and running `pip install .` will install the `litprog` command, which will use code from the `src/` directory.
-As soon as possible the program should be self hosted.
+As soon as possible the program should be [self-hosted][ref_wiki_self_hosting].

 ### Costs and Benefits